truongsonghiep/journey-to-the-west/chapter-069.md

 The king said, *"According to the ancients, „The disgrace of a family should never be spread without.‟ But the divine monk, on the other hand, is our benefactor.
 If you do not laugh at us, we shall tell you."*
-“How could I dare laugh at you?” said Pilgrim. *"IYou need not hesitate to tell me."*
+“How could I dare laugh at you?"* said Pilgrim. *"IYou need not hesitate to tell me."*
-“As you journeyed from the East,"* said the king, *"how many states have you passed through?”
+“As you journeyed from the East,"* said the king, *"how many states have you passed through?"*
-“About five or six,"* replied Pilgrim. *"IHow do they address the consorts of the king?” he asked again.
+“About five or six,"* replied Pilgrim. *"IHow do they address the consorts of the king?"* he asked again.
 Pilgrim said, *"The ranking wife of a king would be called the Central Palace, and those two consorts next in rank would be called the East Palace and the West Palace, respectively."*
 “The titles here are slightly different,"* said the king. *"IOur Central Palace bears the name of the Golden Sage Palace, the East Palace is called the Jade Sage Palace, and the West Palace has the title of Silver Sage Palace.
 At the moment, we have only the Jade and Silver consorts with us."*
-“Why is the Golden Sage Palace absent?” asked Pilgrim.
+“Why is the Golden Sage Palace absent?"* asked Pilgrim.
 As tears fell from his eyes, the king said, *"She hasn‟t been with us for three years."*
-“Where has she gone to?” asked Pilgrim again.
+“Where has she gone to?"* asked Pilgrim again.
 909
 909
 The king said, *"Three years ago, during the time of the Double Fifth Festival,